It’s that time again. The Good Funeral Awards nomination process is underway.

 To nominate us:

-1. Follow this link
+1. Follow this link (no longer active)

 2. Nominate Final Fling for Most Outstanding Contribution…. category